-If we lived in Footscray, we would eat a pulled pork panini from Footscray Milking Station every day.
+We could eat a pulled-pork panini from Footscray Milking Station every day.
 Alongside a Padre espresso and a Jarritos mandarin soda, lunch doesn't get much better than this.

-The Footscray Milking Station is cosy – bench seating invites the afternoon sun through the front window and there are a handful of small tables and chairs.
-There’s also a nice communal table to spread out your newspaper and a few pavement tables to boot.
+The space is cosy – bench seating invites the afternoon sun through the front window and there are a handful of small tables and chairs.
+There’s also a nice communal table to spread out your newspaper and a few pavement tables, too.

 Back to that pulled pork panini; the bread is from Brasserie and alongside tender slow-cooked pork, you’ll find pickled cabbage and caramelised apple.
 And some kind of magical mayonnaise.
-It makes travelling to Footscray totally worth it, wherever you are from.
+It makes travelling to Footscray totally worth it, wherever you live.